AnnieCannons/backend-SQL-cheatsheet/README.md

-# Let's collaborately create a SQL cheatsheet!
+# Let's make a SQL cheatsheet together!
 ## And in the process, we'll practice making Github branches & pull requests.